kazoner/Practical_Work_II_repository/README.md

 -Added the net.html file and integrated the styles.css for this section.

--Added the fce.html file and integrated the style.css for this section.ad
+-Added the fce.html file and integrated the style.css for this section.

+-Added the topic.html file impossibe to integrate the styles.css.